matthew-brett/barts-setup/barts_setup.md

 *If the wired network is not working*:

-1. Check that WiFi is _off_ for all COMPUTERISHES.
+1. Check that WiFi is _off_ for all COMPUTERISHES except the IPHONE 12.
-2. Check that all COMPUTERISHES have Ethernet cable connections to the ETHERNET SWITCH.
+2. Check that all COMPUTERISHES (but the IPHONE 12) have Ethernet cable connections to the ETHERNET SWITCH.
 3. Check that there is a connection from the ETHERNET SWITCH to the MESH NODE.
 4. Check that there is a green light on the ETHERNET SWITCH corresponding to each COMPUTERISH Ethernet connection, and the NODE Ethernet connection.
 This